CV last updated in June of 2026 [pdf on Dropbox]

 Research and consulting work for the Identity, Groups, and Community teams within Facebook

-Affiliated with the Beijing Normal University User Experience Program in the School of Applied Psychology
+Affiliated with the Beijing Normal University UX Program in the School of Applied Psychology

 2017—2023 Visiting Researcher, Newcastle University